ParthibanRajasekaran/spec-vs-tdd-vs-vibe/README.md

 ## Credits

-Inspired by the blog post "Coding by Vibe, by Tests, or by Spec — Which Hat Are You Wearing?"
+Inspired by the blog post "Coding by Vibe, by Tests, or by Spec, Which Hat Are You Wearing?"